rokas0/rokas0.github.io/_posts/2019-04-05-Leeds-top-spots.md

 {% include imgs.html src='2019/03/R0020358.jpg' %}

 ### Bradford
+18 minutes away from Leeds.

 {% include imgs.html src='2019/04/R0016667.JPG' %}

 ### Liverpool
+1 hour 38 minutes away from Leeds.

 ### York
+Only 22 minutes away from Leeds.

+According to some sources, York is second most visited city in England after London.
+And there's a good reason why as it has long lasting history including influences from Roman empire and vikings.

+There are free city walking tours where tips are not expected.
+They do two departures a day at 10.15 am and 1.15 pm from outside York City Art Gallery.
+Double check departure times at [Voluntary Guides to the City of York webpage](http://avgyork.co.uk)

 If you're lucky enough to visit during York races it's definately a good experience

 {% include imgs.html src='2019/04/IMG_20180727_170228.jpg' %}

 ### Whitby and Scarborough
+Lovely towns on the coast to catch waves.
+84 miles drive from Leeds